noczero/DelftX-ROS-1-Course/README.md

 # Getting Started

 The course code run on Singularity Container, make sure you can have access to its terminal.
+You can refer in [Course Downloads](https://courses.edx.org/courses/course-v1:DelftX+ROS1x+1T2020/f40348a2d8f648769ba3510c761c93a1/)

 My setup on this course :